tea3/hexo-related-popular-posts/.github/ISSUE_TEMPLATE.md

 > Before you submit your issue, please tell me your environment info.
-Also , If you occur `ERROR Plugin load failed:` , please reinstall hexo and npm as follows, for example.
+Also , if you occur `ERROR Plugin load failed:` , please reinstall hexo and npm as follows, for example.

 ```
 $ nvm install v6.10.1